Saudis

 Saudis (سعوديُّون; local dialects: سعوديين, suʿūdiyyīn) or Saudi Arabians are the citizen population of the Kingdom of Saudi Arabia, who speak the Arabic language, a Central Semitic language, and share a common ancestry, history, and culture.
-They are mainly composed of Arabs and live in the five historical Regions: Najd, Hejaz, Asir, Tihamah and Al-Ahsa; the regions which the Kingdom of Saudi Arabia was founded on or what was formerly known as the Kingdom of Hejaz and Nejd in the Arabian Peninsula.
-Saudis speak one of the dialects of Peninsular Arabic, including the Hejazi, Najdi, Gulf and Southern dialects (e.g. Bareqi), or South Arabian languages (e.g. Faifi) as a mother tongue.
+Saudi Arabians are mainly composed of tribal Arabs and live in the five historical Regions: Najd, Hejaz, Asir, Tihamah and Al-Ahsa; the regions which the Kingdom of Saudi Arabia was founded on or what was formerly known as the Kingdom of Hejaz and Nejd in the Arabian Peninsula.
+Saudis speak one of the dialects of Peninsular Arabic, including the Hejazi, Najdi, Gulf and Southern dialects (e.g. Bareqi, Faifi) as a mother tongue.

 Culture

 The culture of Saudi Arabia is deeply rooted in Arab traditions and Islamic values.
 It is generally conservative, religious, traditional, and family-oriented.
 For example, alcoholic beverages are prohibited, though some social and cultural restrictions have begun to ease in recent years.

 Daily life is strongly influenced by Islamic practices and laws.
 Even non-Muslim residents are expected to respect Islamic customs, including dress codes that meet certain modesty standards.
 Muslims are called to prayer five times daily from the minarets of mosques across the country.
 Since Friday is the holiest day in Islam, the weekend is observed on Friday and Saturday.

 In accordance with Salafi doctrine, only two religious holidays, Eid al-Fitr and Eid al-Adha, were officially recognized until 2006.
 That year, a secular national holiday—September 23—commemorating the unification of the kingdom, was reintroduced and became widely celebrated.